elucian/bee/syntax/overview.md

 **Notes:**

 * Rules can be used in expressions;
-* There is no return statement in a rule;
+* There is no return statement in a over;

 **properties:**